-For bikers and hikers, there are nearly 30 miles of easy to expert mountain biking trails, with 400 feet of elevation change.
+There are nearly 30 miles of beginner to expert mountain biking trails, with 400 feet of elevation change.
 Trails (mostly singletrack) wind around hills, through ravines and across streams.

 The main trailhead is at the parking lot south of the Swimming Pool.
 There are also access points near the North Lookout Tower, Hesitation Point, Hoosiers Nest Shelter and the Rally Campground.

 Trails are built and maintained by volunteers from the Hoosier Mountain Bike Association.

 An Off-Road Cycle permit is required to ride any mountain bike trails that are rated above Beginner.
 Annual permits are $20, daily permits are $5, and these can be purchased at the gatehouse, park office, or online at www.innsgifts.com.

 The following trails are labeled on the Park Map:

 A) North Gate Trail (1.2 miles) - Beginner